raboczi/cornerstone/README.md

 2. Obtain the source code, e.g. via `git clone https://github.com/raboczi/cornerstone.git`

 3. Build the project by executing `mvn` from inside the `cornerstone` directory.
+   Parallel builds using e.g. `mvn -T4` are also supported.

 ## Running